vanallenlab/mapq_plotter/README.md

 # mapq_plotter

 A script to help you visualize the distribution of MAPQ scores for the reads around a given position in your bam file.
+Incorporated into this FireCloud workflow: https://portal.firecloud.org/#methods/ekofman/mapq_plotting/1

 # Example usage at single location:
 python mapq_around_locus.py